iccaving/icccsite/README.md

 *Status*: Set this to "draft" if you don't want it to appear on the site yet or delete entirely/set to "published" if you do

+*Unlisted*: Just include this if you want the article to get published but not appear on the index, sidebar or archive page (accessible by direct link only essentially).

 ##Special pages/posts

 ###Announcments/info posts